Features Pricing How It Works About Client Login Free Audit

 What clients keep, what STR Engine owns, and how the system is framed legally.

-No — not in the old “you own the whole workflow system” sense.
+No — not in the older sense of "you own the whole workflow system."

 You keep ownership of your operational data.

-That includes your business records, property information, client-side data, and the information needed to run your operation.
-STR Engine uses that data to provide the service, power workflows, support visibility, and maintain the system, but the platform does not treat the client’s business data as its own asset in the broad commercial sense.
+That includes your business records, property information, and the information needed to run your operation.
+STR Engine uses that data to provide the service, support workflows, maintain visibility, and monitor the system, but it does not treat your business data as its own commercial asset.

 STR Engine is built to process operational data only as needed to deliver, secure, support, monitor, and improve the service.

-That can include website inquiries, onboarding information, portal access, integrations, workflow logs, monitoring events, and client operational data such as reservation or issue-related information.
-The exact legal relationship can vary by context, which is why the Terms of Service and Privacy Policy are structured carefully around service delivery, client responsibility, and data handling boundaries.
+That can include onboarding information, portal access, integrations, workflow logs, monitoring events, and client operational data such as reservation or issue-related information.
+The principle is operational necessity, not broad unnecessary data use.

 The questions that come up once the operator starts thinking seriously about commitment.